 iCloud Drive makes it a lot easier to sync files across iDevices.
-Hence, I make sure to keep it in Finder sidebar to quickly drag and drop docs onto it.
+Hence, I make sure to keep it in the Finder sidebar to quickly drag and drop docs onto it.
 A couple of days back when I was just about to sync a file through iCloud, I found it missing from the sidebar.
-Fortunately, it didn't require much digging to bring it back.
-Taking my practical experience into account, I thought it would be apt to make a quick guide about how to add iCloud Drive to Finder sidebar on Mac.
+Fortunately, it didn’t require much digging to bring it back.
+Taking my practical experience into account, I thought it would be apt to make a quick guide about how to add iCloud Drive to the Finder sidebar on Mac.

 You can add, remove any items in the sidebar depending on your need.
 What’s more, there is also an option to rearrange folders and shortcuts based on priority.
 Let’s find out how it works.

 Step #1.
-Open Finder on your Mac → Click on Finder menu at the top left corner.
+Open Finder on your Mac → Click on the Finder menu at the top left corner.

 Step #2.
 Now, you need to select Preferences.